b4s36t4/hn-task/README.md

 > Used the test data for search results & items api instead of calling the APIs.

+`pnpm test` to run the test-cases and see how many test-cases are being successful

 ## How-To Run

 This project is using `pnpm` as the package manager

+1. Install packages with `pnpm i`
+2. Run the dev server with `pnpm dev`
+3. Build the application with `pnpm build`